How to find a swimming instructor who is trained in Autism Spectrum Disorder (ASD)

 How can else can we help?

-In the meantime, we have a range of free blogs which may be of interest to you.
+2. We have a range of free blogs which may be of interest to you.

 What do people say about Autism Swim?